jcaillon/valet/tests.d/1300-valet-cli/results.approved.md

-self config     Open the configuration file of Valet with your default editor. self extend     Extends Valet by downloading a new application or library in the user directory. self test       Test your valet custom commands. self update     Install or update valet using the latest release on GitHub.⌉
+self config     Open the configuration file of Valet with your default editor. self extend     Extends Valet by downloading a new application or library in the user directory. self test       Test your valet custom commands. self update     Update valet and its extensions to the latest releases.⌉
 ```

 ## Test script 05.logging